IDCI-Consulting/HelloWorldBundle/templates/contents/blog/en/new-year2017.md

 IDCI's team wish you a very happy New Year.

-We wish you to continue to hold forth to make our world better.

 For this new year, we wish you to continue to explore your ideas and your creativity.
 To test new things and to be curious about everything around you.
 To take care of you and to share with people you love.
 To cheer on your entourage to surpass itself.
 To have new projects and to realize them.
 To rise to a challenge and restart to pass through potentials fails.
 To be surprised and to pursue your evolution.